cooper-org/cooper/docs/source/multipliers.rst

 and the constraint violations.

-We lazily initialize ``DenseMultiplier``\s via a call to the :py:meth:`~cooper.lagrangian_formulation.BaseLagrangianFormulation.create_state` method of a :py:class:`~cooper.lagrangian_formulation.BaseLagrangianFormulation` object.
+We lazily initialize ``DenseMultiplier``\s via a call to the :py:meth:`~cooper.formulation.lagrangian.BaseLagrangianFormulation.create_state` method of a :py:class:`~cooper.formulation.lagrangian.BaseLagrangianFormulation` object.
 This happens when the first ``CMPState`` of the ``ConstrainedMinimizationProblem`` is evaluated.
 That way we can ensure that the ``DenseMultiplier``\s are initialized on the correct device and that their shape